cronvel/terminal-kit/doc/high-level.md

 * cancel: cancel the input field (default: ESC, the input field should be cancelable)
 * backDelete: delete one character backward (default: BACKSPACE)
 * delete: delete one character (default: DELETE)
+* deleteAllBefore: delete all characters before the cursor (default: CTRL_U)
+* deleteAllAfter: delete all characters from the cursor to the end of input (default: DELETE)
 * backward: move the cursor one character backward (default: LEFT)
 * forward: move the cursor one character forward (default: RIGHT)
+* previousWord: move the cursor to the begining of the previous word (default: CTRL_LEFT)
+* nextWord: move the cursor to the end of the next word (default: CTRL_RIGHT)
 * historyPrevious: use the previous history entry (default: UP)
 * historyNext: use the next history entry (default: DOWN)
 * startOfInput: move the cursor at the begining of input (default: HOME)